-usually done at regular dental checkups.
-It is a graphic method of organizing
+charting is usually done during dental checkups.
+It’s a graphic method of

-your mouth in this way, your hygienist gets information about your teeth and
+investigating your mouth, your hygienist gets information about your teeth and

 gums, and then makes notes on the chart about any important information that